 - a.
 Primary Evidence [prioritized by order of importance]: - 1.
 Publication of original, data-based and/or methodological research in quality peer-reviewed research journals as lead author, senior author, or with a student lead author (for whom you were the primary mentor on the publication).
 Quality will be demonstrated by the importance of the journal to the field (as evidenced by impact factors, ranking in the candidate's subfield, or other quality metrics). - 2.
 Receipt of extramural competitive research grants or contracts as principal investigator, co-principal investigator, or having a significant role (with indication of contribution and time commitment).
 Quality will be demonstrated by the source of the funding.
-External (public and private) funding is preferred to internal (USC system and affiliates) funding and federal funding is preferred to private funding. - 3.
+Funds obtained through competitive processes are preferred to funds obtained from non-competitive processes. - 3.
 Solicitation of extramural competitive research grants or contracts as principal investigator, co-principal investigator, or having a significant role (with indication of contribution and time commitment).
 Quality will be demonstrated by the funding source.
 Quality of unfunded grants and contracts will further be demonstrated by summary statements (or other documentation of review). - 4.
 Publication of data-based and/or methodological research in peer reviewed research journals as support author (with an indication of contribution).